Raph1709/Raph1709/README.md

 A german high (school) student
 I like to fuck around with code and hope it doesn't break.
+I'm quite good at english, usually at least.

 You can contact me at;